lukiwieser/racetrack/README.md

 Here are 3 games of a fully trained model.
 Due to the random nature of the game, the starting positions vary.
-The same model successfully reaches the finish line with 3 games, but with onw instance (Testrun 1) it gets stuck in a loop, failing to reach the finish line.
+The same model successfully reaches the finish line in three games (Testrun 2,3 and 4), but with one instance (Testrun 1) it gets stuck in a loop, failing to reach the finish line.
-This shows that looking at one game just not shows the whole picture.
+This demonstrates that looking at one game just not shows the whole picture.

 Replicate with: `-tr 42 -e 5000 -fr 4`